What Designer Did Melania Trump Wear To the First State Dinner?

 When Michelle Obama was First Lady, she made a point to wear designers with ties to whichever country the White House was hosting at the time — she wore Indian-American designer Naeem Khan to a state dinner with Indian Prime Minister Manmohan Singh in 2009, and for a meal that honored Chinese president Xi Jinping, Obama showed up in a strapless Vera Wang dress.
-Therefore, when Donald Trump’s stepped out tonight for his first state dinner with French President Emmanuel Macron, all eyes immediately went to Melania Trump’s gown.
+Therefore, when the Trumps stepped out tonight for his first state dinner with French President Emmanuel Macron, all eyes immediately went to Melania’s gown.

 It appears she took a leaf out of Obama’s book, as the First Lady (who reportedly never even wanted this job) showed up in a shimmery custom Chanel gown that seems to be inspired by a jumpsuit from the Spring 2018 Couture collection.
 Brigitte, who’s been wearing Louis Vuitton all week, did not deviate tonight, and WWD reports that her dandruff-suffering husband sported a Thuillier Paris shirt.